Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 #### Public Referenda

-Anyone can propose a referendum by depositing the minimum amount of SOLARs for a certain period (number of blocks).
+Anyone can propose a referendum by depositing the minimum amount of AXCs for a certain period (number of blocks).
 If someone agrees with the proposal, they may deposit the same amount of tokens to support it.
 The proposal with the highest amount of bonded support will be selected to be a referendum.
-Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 SOLARs each would "outweigh" ten accounts bonding a single SOLAR each.
+Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 AXCs each would "outweigh" ten accounts bonding a single AXC each.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).

 #### Council Referenda